MicrosoftDocs/nav-content/dynamics-nav-app/receivables-how-reconcile-payments-auto-application.md

 ---
-title: Use Automatic Application to Reconcile Payments | Microsoft Docs
+title: Use Automatic Application to Reconcile Payments
 description: Describes how to use the automatic application function to apply payments or cash receipts to their related open entries, and reconcile payments.
 services: project-madeira
 documentationcenter: ''